oluseguncodess/learning-javascript/documentation.md

 - For/in - used to loop through an object's property

+- Do/while - does something then checks the condition

 ## Tertiary Operator

 The ternary operator provides a shorthand for if-else statements.